 Estriol is E3, the least known but most important Estrogen for bones and for nurturing the vaginal mucosa.
 If a Client needs some hormone support while we work on rebuilding the Adrenals to make hormones for us, I usually suggest a vaginal Progesterone tablet, often with E3 in the mix.

 After menopause, the Adrenals are supposed to take over the Ovaries’ job of producing hormones.
 BUT most of us have tired Adrenals unable to do more work.

 This is why the Salivary Test I run includes Cortisol as well as the Female Hormones.

-Rebuilding Adrenals is a key element in my work and one I have done for myself (sadly more than once – reducing STRESS, anxiety and overwork are essential).
+Rebuilding Adrenals is a key element in my work and one I have done for myself.
 Systemic Formulas Ga – Adrenal is the most important Adrenal rebuilder in my Online Store and Clinic.
 You can take it for several years and it won’t make you hyper like so-called “energy” formulas.

 This Cortex only glandular is the one I prefer rather than whole glandular more commonly sold. (very affordable too).
 Whole glandular contain some Adrenaline as well as Cortisol.
 That makes me speedy and not feel right – the classic “tired and wired”.

 This article is useful and there are many more articles and Podcasts on my website.

 I greatly prefer to help the body make its own hormones, or to keep the ratios of Estrogen to Progesterone balanced even if they are low.
 Not every woman needs to have high levels of hormones.
 Protecting the vaginal mucosa from atrophy is a good idea and small doses of E3 and Progesterone can do that.